GovindSuresh/govindsuresh.github.io/_posts/2020-10-07-spark-basics-connecting-to-db.md

 new_table.write.jdbc(mode='overwrite', url=mysql_url, table="film_counts", properties=prop)
 ```

 In the code snippet above, you can see we pass in some properties related to the user account as a dictionary.
-We then specify the URL to the MySQL server and also specify the table to write to in the `.write.jbdc()` method itself.
+We then specify the URL to the MySQL server and also specify the table to write to in the `.write.jdbc()` method itself.

 The most important option here is the `mode`.
 This governs how the JDBC writer object behaves when modifying the database.
 Currently, these 4 modes are supported: